 I am also a Visiting Scholar of the Center for Computational Astrophysics at the Flatiron Institute, a member of the CUNY Astro group, and a Harlow Shapley Visiting Lecturer for the American Astronomical Society.
+In 2023, I was honored to receive the Mentorship Award from Women Who Code, who also named me as one of 100 Technologists to Watch.
 In 2021, I was named one of 13 "Tecnovisionarie" Italian Women in AI by Women&Tech.
 In 2020, Wired (Italy) listed me as one of 50 women who are doing the history of Computer Science, which is certainly an exaggeration, but gave me a chance to say what I think about my idea of the ''new" physicist in this interview (original, in Italian, here).
 In 2018, I was named one of Italy's 50 most influential Women in Tech by InspiringFifty.
 In 2017, I was a recipient of the Feliks Gross Award for outstanding scholarship.

-You can check out my Google Scholar profile and read my papers here, or hear a recent (Sep 2021) interview about MLxAstro in the Data Exchange Podcast here.
+You can check out my Google Scholar profile and read my papers here, take a look at my (shortened) CV here, read a lovely recent piece about my Chambliss award here, or hear a Sep 2021 interview about MLxAstro in the Data Exchange Podcast here.

 I was promoted to Full Professor!
 Woot woot!
 A nice beginning for my 10th (!) year at CUNY.